Our Team

 Tthebacha, NWT

-Brenda Dragon is of Dënësųłinë́/French ancestry growing up in a hunting and trapping family in Fort Smith where she currently resides with her husband.
-Her background with On the land programming goes back to the 90's when she volunteered as a parent helping to develop the first curricula for Indigenous education with the Yellowknife Public Schools.
-She went on to deliver on the land camps and various programs for the District for several years.
-Brenda went to university for Tourism Management at the age of 48, and worked for several more years in the field of Indigenous tourism for the GNWT.
-She was instrumental in the strategic planning with the supporting belief that Indigenous tourism offers the opportunity for both economic benefit and for the preservation of cultural and traditional skills in Northern ways of life.
-She currently sits on a national committee for the development of Literacy resources for an education curriculum for Indigenous Youth Mental Health.
-Brenda is the President and Founder of her own business, Aurora Heat, Inc., a social enterprise producing wild fur products since 2015.
+Brenda is of Dënësųłinë́ and French ancestry.
+She grew up in a hunting and trapping family in Fort Smith, where she currently resides with her husband.
+Her background with land-based programming goes back to the 90's, when she helped to develop the first curricula for Indigenous education with Yellowknife Education District No. 1 (YK1).
+She went on to deliver on the land programs for YK1 for several years.
+Brenda went to university for Tourism Management, and worked in the field of Indigenous tourism for the GNWT.
+She was instrumental in their strategic planning, with the supporting belief that Indigenous tourism offers the opportunity for both economic benefit and the preservation of cultural skills.
+Brenda is the President and Founder of Aurora Heat, Inc. based in Fort Smith, NT.
+Her company was awarded an Arctic Inspiration Prize in 2024 for their project Indigenizing Work with Traditional Knowledge & Support, which seeks to address the multifaceted challenges faced by Indigenous employees at Aurora Heat, a social enterprise producing wild fur products since 2016.

 Our approach blends clinically researched practices in mental health group work with Indigenous practices and expertise.